Are winter heating bills and an insatiable desire for mulled wine giving you the budget blues? Cheer up at these fabulous free events!

 Now in its 12th year, Open House Melbourne is an annual highlight for lovers of urban design and cool free stuff.
 Access to some of the 200+ buildings on the 2019 program require bookings, so get in early.
-Or just see what happens on this big weekend of architecture, heritage and the seriously curious in normally off-limits spaces.
+It’s a big weekend of architecture, heritage and the seriously curious, in normally off-limits spaces.
 Saturday 27 and Sunday 28 July.

 Anything But Square Festival

 Fed Square’s re-launching with a month-long program of exciting events and experiences.
 Free highlights include White Night wonders and Winter Garden, a fantastical installation of thousands of handknitted woollen flowers in the Fed Square Atrium.
 The latest creation spearheaded by Lynn Berry OAM – who also curated the internationally-renowned 5000 Poppies exhibition in 2015 – it features creative contributions from hundreds of makers across Australia.
 The blooms will be curated into a stunning series of colourful floral motifs mounted onto recycled bicycle wheels and hung throughout a walk-through thoroughfare.
 The work of 26 July to 26 August.

 Celebrate Aboriginal culture during NAIDOC Week

 The land we now know as Melbourne has changed dramatically over the past 200 years.
 The Geography of Docklands lecture reveals the area’s long history as a meeting place for Kulin nation peoples, who feasted on the former wetland’s bounty.
 It’s on 23 July, during NAIDOC Week, so why not keep learning about and celebrating Aboriginal culture at Koorie Heritage Trust’s Koorroyarr exhibition.
 On until 28 July, it showcases two Gunditjmara Keerray Woorroong sister-artists’ work, which incorporates possum skin, weaving, sculpture, wood and canvas.